brandonngithub/authentication-basics/README.md

 - passport.use() takes strategy, strategy takes verify callback
 - verify callback just own implementation of password verification
 - passport.authenticate() middleware specifies which configured strategy want use
-- !! separate passport logic in passport.js like youtuber did in this vid and maybe password encryption stuff in members_only
+- <mark>separate passport logic in passport.js like youtuber did in this vid and maybe password encryption stuff in members_only</mark>
-- !! use session store in members_only
+- <mark>use session store in members_only</mark>
 - this vid use crypto to encrypt passwords but we use bcrypt